Five Star Parent Handbook

 Infants – Please bring everything your baby will need, such as formula, baby food, wipes, diapers and changes of clothes.
 An infant care sheet must be filled out upon enrollment and updated once a month.

 Breastfeeding – Mothers have a right and are welcome to breastfeed or provide breast milk for their child while in our care.
-Our infant room has a rocker to provide a comfortable place to breast feed in the infant room or we will make a back office (with shuttered windows) available if privacy is preferred or your child is older and in another classroom.
+Our infant room has a rocker to provide a comfortable place to breast feed in the infant room or we will make a back office (with shuttered windows) available if privacy is preferred or if your child is older and in another classroom.
 A refrigerator is available for storage of expressed breast milk.

 Safe Sleep for Infants 12 months old or Younger